Anxiety and Addiction

 People with alcohol or drug abuse problems are often anxious people.
 They may have used drugs or alcohol as an escape from feelings of anxiety and panic attacks.
 Their anxiety is often the remainder of an insecure childhood, traumatic experience in school or adolescence, bereavement and broken relationships, job loss, low self-worth.

-Anxiety and fear are normal emotions and very important defenses that protect us from known or unknown dangers.
+Anxiety and fear are normal emotions and very important defences that protect us from known or unknown dangers.
 For example, a good dose of fear can help patients prevent relapse.
 A life without fear and anxiety is not a realistic goal.

 An important goal of addiction recovery is to understand that anxious feelings are a necessary part of life and to learn to deal with them without anger and guilt, without misusing alcohol or drugs and hurting ourselves and other people.